ESPresense/ESPresense/docs/index.md

 ## Troubleshooting
 If you're having difficulty getting things set up and work properly, check out [the troubleshooting section](./troubleshooting) before you open an issue.
 It will help you determine what information you need to provide to identify and fix what's gone wrong.

+## Release Notes
+If you're having difficulty updating your device to the newest version, or you're just curious, [check out the release notes.](./releaseNotes)